destroflyer/maniascript/docs/manialinks/elements.md

 | `loop`    | Boolean | Defines if the media plays in a loop.<br /><br />Note: The media seems to never loop, independent of the provided value.                                                                                                                                           | 1       |
 | `volume`  | Number  | Volume in [dBFS](https://en.wikipedia.org/wiki/DBFS) (0 for maximum, negative values for quiet)                                                                                                                                                                    | 0       |

-TODO: Check why audio of media can't be heard when testing.
+TODO: Check why audio of media can't be heard when testing (also when triggered via ManiaScript `.Play()`).

 ### Action attributes